DOBRO/erlang-imap-utf7/README.md

 # imap_utf7

-IMAP UTF-7 encoding/decoding library for Erlang.
+The library provides functions for encoding/decoding Erlang UTF-8 binaries to and from modified UTF-7 encoding in accordance with RFC 3501.

 From RFC 3501, section 5.1.3. "[Mailbox International Naming Convention](https://datatracker.ietf.org/doc/html/rfc3501#section-5.1.3)":
 > By convention, international mailbox names in IMAP4rev1 are specified
 > using a modified version of the UTF-7 encoding described in [UTF-7].

-This library provides functions for encoding/decoding Erlang UTF-8 binaries to and from modified UTF-7 encoding in accordance with RFC 3501.

 ## Examples